top of page

 JESS WEITZ

-Jess Weitz is a multi-disciplinary visual artist living and working in Marlboro, Vermont.
-Her mediums, over 30 years of practice, have included photography, painting, found object sculpture, writing, and ceramics, often used in combination.
+Jess Weitz is a multidisciplinary visual artist based in Marlboro, Vermont.
+With over 30 years of experience, her practice spans photography, painting, found-object sculpture, writing, and ceramics.
+She often blends these mediums in innovative, quietly defiant ways—embracing what she calls “soft rebellion.”

-Jess' teaching style emphasizes deep listening, authenticity, inquiry, fierce compassion, warmth, and humor.
+Jess’s working style is characterized by deep listening, authenticity, inquiry, fierce compassion, warmth, and humor.

 Credentials